GuidesJanuary 23, 20268 min read

 Option 1: Polling (Simple)

-Poll the invoice status every few seconds:
+Check the status every few seconds:

 typescript